hashmapinc/TempusDevEnvironment/README.md

 Start all the processors by clicking the play button in the Operate Panel.

-Go back to thingsboard and go to the devices again by clicking on Devices in the left hand menu and clicking on Test Device.
+Go back to Tempus UI and go to the devices again by clicking on Devices in the left hand menu and clicking on Test Device.
 Click on
 Latest Telemetry to ensure you are receiving data (it should be refreshing approximately once per second).
 This data is coming from the flow that contains the GenerateTimeSeriesFlowFile processor.

 <img src="https://github.com/hashmapinc/hashmap.github.io/blob/master/devenv/Test%20Device%20Telemetry.png" alt="Tempus"/>